 In addition better energy transfer is achieved between antenna and converter due the broad impedance matching effect.

 This section provides good performance right up to the start of the AM broadcast band with a sharp roll-off, giving a good rejection to MW broadcast signals avoiding introducing overload or intermodulation products in the receiver.

 500KHz LPF and 3.7KHz IF trap input filter section plot.

 A low phase noise, crystal controlled oscillator provides +7dBm signal level to the mixer

-A good quality quartz crystal of 3.5MHz or 4MHz, according to the model of converter, is used.
+A high quality quartz crystal of 3.5MHz or 4MHz, according to the model of converter is used.
 A trimmer capacitor is accessible by the user if fine adjust of frequency is required in times.
 A linear fixed voltage IC regulates the voltage applied to the oscillator to enhance stability and avoid drift.

 The oscillator is followed by a buffer stage to improve its stability.
 Next, an amplifier accommodates the signal to the required level.
 It connects to a 4 MHz, 7th order, Elliptic Low Pass Filter which cleans up any harmonics and assures that a pure signal applies to the mixer to minimize spurious responses.